Skip to content

 Key takeaway

-The post lays out a five-step rapid market evaluation framework: define the decision, map the landscape, size the opportunity, talk to buyers, and synthesize the result into a brief.
+The framework is five steps: define the decision, map the landscape, size the opportunity, talk to buyers, and then synthesize the result into a brief.
 The recommendation is to optimize for speed and clarity by turning research into an explicit decision brief.

 A practical framework for rapid market evaluation.